FOREX-Euro falls to 5-week lows as debt crisis deepens

 Bond purchases by the ECB initially pushed Italian yields down to around 6.83 percent IT10YT=TWEB and sparked a rebound in the euro.
 But yields later climbed back above 7 percent, a level widely deemed unsustainable.

-Mario Monti, a former European commissioner, was sworn in as Italy's prime minister and formed a new technocrat government on Wednesday, but analysts were skeptical the move would be enough to calm financial markets.
+Mario Monti, a former European commissioner, was sworn in as prime minister and formed a new technocrat government in Italy on Wednesday, but analysts were skeptical the move would be enough to calm financial markets.

+"There's still no improvement on bond markets so it's hard to see what can be done in the short term to reverse this," said Lutz Karpowitz, currency strategist at Commerzbank in Frankfurt.

 In a sign the debt crisis is spreading to Europe's core economies, the yield spread between French 10-year government bonds over German Bunds hit its highest level since the euro's launch in 1999 before easing.
 France is the second-largest economy in the euro zone.